Teen Depression: Causes, Symptoms and Treatment

 8. Encourage healthy coping mechanisms

 Help the teen explore and develop healthy coping mechanisms to manage stress and negative emotions.
-This may include engaging in creative outlets (such as art or music), practicing relaxation techniques (such as deep breathing or mindfulness), or participating in activities that promote self-care and self-expression.
+This includes engaging in creative outlets (such as art or music), practicing relaxation techniques (such as deep breathing or mindfulness), or participating in activities that promote self-care and self-expression.

 9. Monitor and limit technology use

-Excessive use of technology, including social media, can contribute to feelings of inadequacy, and isolation, and negatively impact mental health.
+Excessive use of technology, including social media, contributes to feelings of inadequacy and isolation and negatively impacts mental health.
 Encourage the teen to have healthy boundaries with technology and engage in activities that promote face-to-face interactions and real-world connections.

 10. Encourage regular routines and goal-setting

-Establishing consistent routines and setting achievable goals can provide the teenager with structure and a sense of purpose.
+Establishing consistent routines and setting achievable goals provides the teenager with structure and a sense of purpose.
 Help them break down tasks into smaller, manageable steps and celebrate their accomplishments along the way.

 11. Be vigilant for warning signs